19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) any default proceedings.

-[1/2005]

-[HK SF Bill, Clause 50]
+[Act 34 of 2012 wef 01/08/2013]

 ### Right of relevant office holder to recover certain amounts arising from certain transactions

-81L\.—(1) Where a participant (referred to as the first participant) sells securities at an over-value to, or purchases securities at an under-value from, another participant (referred to as the second participant) in the circumstances referred to in subsection (3), and thereafter a relevant office holder acts for —
+81I\.—(1) Where a participant (referred to in this section as the first participant) sells securities at an over-value to, or purchases securities at an under-value from, another participant (referred to in this section as the second participant) in the circumstances referred to in subsection (3), and thereafter a relevant office holder acts for —

 (a) the second participant;